tonyflo/videoflo/README.md

 The following is an overview of how those scripts fit into the video production workflow.

 ### 1. Create the Directory Structure for Your New Video Idea
-At the inception of an idea for a video, use `new-vid.py` to create the basic directory structure to house your future video files, assets, thumbnails, etc. The `--channel` or `-c` argument needs to match up with the channel section in your [settings.ini](settings.ini) file.
+At the inception of an idea for a video, use `new-vid.py` to create the basic directory structure to house your future video files, assets, thumbnails, etc. The name of the directory in the example below will be `my-new-video`.
+The `--channel` or `-c` argument needs to match up with the channel section in your [settings.ini](settings.ini) file.

 ```
-python new-video.py davinci-resolve-scripting -c ttt
+python new-video.py my-new-video -c ttt
 ```

 The first time you do this, you will need to authorize videoflo to access your Trello account.
 Click on allow and copy the token into your terminal window.